-Dr Mina Beigi is an Associate Professor of OB and HRM in Southampton Business School, Co-Director of Work Futures Research Centre, and Research Integrity Champion in Faculty of Social Sciences.
+Dr Mina Beigi is a Professor of Career Studies in Southampton Business School and Co-Director of Work Futures Research Centre.

 Mina is interested in sharing her research findings with the world of work, and has extensive experience in working with industry.
 She provides consultancy when she thinks she can make a difference, and has delivered over a hundred contextualized workshops on work-life balance and soft skills to managers in multiple industries including banking, insurance, and healthcare.